 This study stresses the importance of environmental analysis in planning strategies to reach the world with the Gospel.
 "Environmental analysis" is defined and reviewed in the Old and New Testament records.
-Instructions are given for doing a personal environmental analysis and analyzing people groups, geographic areas, nations, regions of the world, and Christian organizations.
+Instructions are given for doing a personal environmental analysis and analysing people groups, geographic areas, nations, regions of the world, and Christian organizations.

-This course is second in a series of three in the "Organizing Module" of training offered by Harvestime International Network.
-"Biblical Management Principles" precedes this course, and "Management By Objectives" follows it.
+This course is second in a series of three in the "Organizing Module" of training offered by Remnant Church Bible Institute.
+"Biblical Management Principles" precedes this course, and "Management by Objectives" follows it.